Estée Lauder Companies (NYSE:EL) PT Raised to $274.00 at JPMorgan Chase & Co.

-Estée Lauder Companies (NYSE:EL – Get Rating) had its target price boosted by investment analysts at JPMorgan Chase & Co. from $220.00 to $274.00 in a research note issued on Tuesday, The Fly reports.
-The brokerage presently has an “overweight” rating on the stock.
-JPMorgan Chase & Co.‘s price target suggests a potential upside of 9.94% from the company’s current price.
+Estée Lauder Companies (NYSE:EL – Get Rating) had its price target boosted by analysts at JPMorgan Chase & Co. from $220.00 to $274.00 in a research note issued to investors on Tuesday, The Fly reports.
+The brokerage currently has an “overweight” rating on the stock.
+JPMorgan Chase & Co.‘s price target would suggest a potential upside of 9.94% from the stock’s current price.

-A number of other analysts have also recently issued reports on EL.
-Royal Bank of Canada reduced their target price on shares of Estée Lauder Companies from $313.00 to $287.00 and set an “outperform” rating for the company in a research note on Thursday, November 3rd.
-UBS Group boosted their price objective on shares of Estée Lauder Companies from $266.00 to $289.00 and gave the stock a “neutral” rating in a research note on Friday, August 19th.
-Jefferies Financial Group reduced their price objective on shares of Estée Lauder Companies from $324.00 to $280.00 and set a “buy” rating for the company in a research note on Friday, October 21st.
-Bank of America boosted their price objective on shares of Estée Lauder Companies from $215.00 to $230.00 and gave the stock a “neutral” rating in a research note on Wednesday, November 16th.
-Finally, Telsey Advisory Group reduced their price objective on shares of Estée Lauder Companies from $377.00 to $275.00 and set an “outperform” rating for the company in a research note on Thursday, November 3rd.
-Six equities research analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, Estée Lauder Companies presently has an average rating of “Moderate Buy” and a consensus target price of $267.45.
+Other research analysts also recently issued reports about the stock.
+UBS Group boosted their price objective on shares of Estée Lauder Companies from $266.00 to $289.00 and gave the company a “neutral” rating in a research report on Friday, August 19th.
+Canaccord Genuity Group initiated coverage on shares of Estée Lauder Companies in a research report on Thursday, November 17th.
+They set a “hold” rating and a $228.00 price objective on the stock.
+Raymond James lowered their price objective on shares of Estée Lauder Companies from $280.00 to $245.00 and set a “strong-buy” rating on the stock in a research report on Thursday, November 3rd.
+Piper Sandler set a $245.00 target price on shares of Estée Lauder Companies in a research note on Thursday, November 17th.
+Finally, Canaccord Genuity Group began coverage on shares of Estée Lauder Companies in a research note on Wednesday, November 16th.
+They issued a “hold” rating and a $228.00 target price for the company.
+Six research analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, Estée Lauder Companies presently has an average rating of “Moderate Buy” and an average price target of $267.45.

 Institutional Investors Weigh In On Estée Lauder Companies